Abortion Pill Facts

 *Up to one-third of all pregnancies can end in a spontaneous termination, and as all procedures carry risks, it is important to determine if a medical abortion is warranted before proceeding unnecessarily.

-To get the rest of the facts and to find out if the abortion pill is right for you, call Bella Women’s Center for an appointment today!
+To get the rest of the facts and to find out if the abortion pill is right for you, contact Bella Women’s Center for an appointment today!